dryall/coinwidget.com/README.md

 Installation
 ==============
-A. Grab the latest version from GitHub: https://github.com/scottycc/coinwidget.com
+A. Grab the latest version from GitHub

 B. Open **widget/coin.js** and find: